How to Sue the NHS with the help of NHS Claims Solicitors

-- Gathering Evidence: Once the funding is in place, we will assist you gather documents, request for medical records, test results, scans and every other information that can serve as evidence to prove your claims.
+- Gathering Evidence: Once the funding is in place, we will assist you in the gathering of documents, request for medical records, test results, scans and every other information that can serve as evidence to prove your claims.
 We will also assign an independent medical specialist in the relevant medical field to perform an examination on you.
 This would also be used as evidence.

 If they accept liability, both parties will negotiate the compensation award value.
-However, if the NHS denies any wrongdoing, the case will be filed before a court to be tried by a competent judge.
+However, if the NHS denies any responsibility, the case will be filed before a court to be trialled by a competent judge.
 Most claims brought against the NHS are either settled or dropped by the claimant.
-An average of just 2% of claims brought against the NHS end up in a trial.
+An average of just 2% of claims brought against the NHS result in a trial.

 Need to find out what your claim is worth?
 Our expert solicitors will use a compensation calculator to draw up estimated costs.

 Reach out to us today to help you make that claim and get you a deserved compensation to get your life back on track.